 The roots of the University of Windsor began with the founding of Assumption College in 1857 by the Jesuits.
-In 1870 they relinquished control of the college to the Basilian Fathers.
+In 1870 they Basillian Fathers assumed control of the college.
 An affiliation with Western University (now the University of Western Ontario) began in 1919, and remained in place until the University achieved independent status in 1953.
 The name was changed to Assumption University of Windsor in 1956, and became officially called the University of Windsor on July 1, 1963.

 The Odette School of Business traces its beginnings to 1953, when Dr. Gilbert Horne, later to become the first Dean of Business, established the Department of Business Administration as a distinct unit from the Department of Economics.
 In 1955, the first graduating class of the three-year Bachelor of Commerce program had degrees conferred upon them; they were a class of sixteen students.
 The first Honours Bachelor of Commerce class graduated in 1960, followed in 1963 by the first MBA class.